Semiparametric inference using fractional posteriors: Contraction Rates for the Fractional Posterior

 The conclusion of the proposition is in $E_0$-expectation, which is slightly stronger than the usual notion of a posterior contraction rate and readily implies the latter via Markov's inequality.
 Proposition \ref{prop:rate_sup_norm_P1} thus shows that contraction rates in stronger norms, such as the $L^\infty$-norm, satisfy the same heuristic messages derived above, namely that nonparametric contraction rates use the effective sample size.
 Note that for $g$ a $\mathcal{N}(0,1)$ density, which is covered by the last result, the prior \eqref{eq:wavelet_prior} reduces to a mean-zero Gaussian process with covariance kernel $K(x,y) = \sum_{l\leq L_n,k} 2^{-l(2\beta+1)} \psi_{lk}(x) \psi_{lk}(y)$.

-The uniform use of the semiparametric tools developed here can also be used to establish full nonparametric BvM results in weaker topologies which permit estimation at rate $\sqrt{n\alpha_n}$ \cite{CN14}.
+The uniform use of the semiparametric tools developed here can also be used to establish full nonparametric BvM results in weaker topologies which permit estimation at rate $\sqrt{n\alpha_n}$ \citep{CN14}.
 We mention that such results can provide frequentist coverage guarantees for certain Bayesian credible sets for the full infinite-dimensional parameter as well, although we do not pursue such extensions here.

-{\bf Acknowledgements} The authors would like to thank the Imperial College London-CNRS PhD Joint Programme for funding to support this collaboration and travel between the Sorbonne Université and Imperial College London.
+\acks{The authors would like to thank three reviewers for helpful comments, Surya Tokdar for providing early access to the \texttt{sbde} R-package, and the Imperial College London-CNRS PhD Joint Programme for funding to support this collaboration and travel between the Sorbonne Université and Imperial College London.
 ALH is funded by a CNRS--Imperial College PhD grant.
-IC acknowledges funding from the IUF.
-We would also like to thank Surya Tokdar for providing early access to the \texttt{sbde} R-package.
+IC acknowledges funding from the Institut Universitaire de France and ANR grant project BACKUP ANR-23-CE40-0018-01. }